ImaginaryRonin/Installing-Ubuntu-Linux-on-a-Virtual-Machine-Lab/README.md

 # The Guide

 ## Step 1: Download and Install VirtualBox
+VirtualBox is the hypervisor or VM manager used in this lab.
+It allows a host machine to create and run a separate virtual machine (Ubuntu Linux in this case).

 1. Go to the official [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) download page.
 2. Click and Download the installer for Windows hosts. <img width="1080" height="700" alt="Screenshot 2026-07-08 035227" src="https://github.com/user-attachments/assets/870e343d-3c29-4511-8a7c-30bb8935f3d1" />
 2. Run the VirtualBox installer.
 3. Accept the default installation options. <br> Note: You may get a few warning messages.
 This is okay, just click 'yes' for them. <br/> <img width="400" height="325" alt="image" src="https://github.com/user-attachments/assets/ca15b717-da1c-4fa5-82f7-5f39640fb638" /><img width="400" height="325" alt="image" src="https://github.com/user-attachments/assets/bd049457-c1e3-4094-b928-8b157d802e21" />
 5. If prompted, allow drivers or adapters to install.
 6. Finish the installation and open VirtualBox.

 ### Common Error Troubleshooting: If VirtualBox Installation Fails
 Sometimes, VirtualBox does not install correctly.
 This can cause issues including missing administrator permissions, blocked security prompts, or denied driver installation.